dwellir-public/rpc-perf/report.md

 Node operators collected telemetry on a load balanced deployment on metal that clearly showed one CPU core overloaded while the others remained healthy.
 Since the metal was dedicated to the RPC node deployment the node operator started to work on the hypothesis that the RPC node would not utilize cores in a balanced way.

-We designed `CPU-tests` to look specifically at core utilization with the goal to provide the node operator with clarity about the way in which the RPC node behaves.
+We designed `cpu-tests` to look specifically at core utilization with the goal to provide the node operator with clarity about the way in which the RPC node behaves.

 A batch of tests was performed with **8 cores** active and another with **2 cores** active.
 The first set served the standardized workload investing **8ms** of CPU time per request and the second investing **7ms** of CPU time per request.